JoeyKL/swift-evolution/proposals/NNNN-delineation-by-line-break.md

 )
 ```

-And function calls look like this:
+And function calls (if you choose to use the syntax) look like this:

 ```swift
 injuredPerson.drive(